Indian Journal of Asian Affiars

 contact

-Jain is currently Senior Fellow, Indian Council of Social Science Research (ICSSR), India.
-He was formerly a Professor of Political Science and Senior UGC Research Scientist in Political Science at South Asia Studies Center, University of Rajasthan, India, and was also Visiting Professor in Asian and Asian American Studies at Binghamton University in New York, and Visiting Professor (The UNESCO Chair of Philosophy for Peace) at Jaume 1 University, Castellón, Spain.
+Jain has been a senior fellow at the Indian Council of Social Science Research (ICSSR), New Delhi, India.
+He was formerly a professor of political science and Senior UGC Research Scientist in political science at South Asia Studies Center, University of Rajasthan, India, and was also a visiting professor at the Department of Political Science, Cleveland State University, Ohio, at Binghamton University in New York, and at Jaume 1 University, Castellón, Spain (the UNESCO Chair of Philosophy for Peace).

 (In alphabetical order: Last Name)